Registering to rehome

 If you live in a flat, you can still rehome a dog – in fact, many of our dogs have happily gone to live with new owners in flats.

-During the registration process we’ll ask you what property type you live in.
-We treat all people who register with us as individuals as we recognise that everyone’s circumstances are different.
-We’ll use all the information you give us to match you up with a dog that we think would be best for you and your home.
+During the registration process we’ll ask you about the property you live in.
+We’ll then use all the information you give us to match you with a dog that we think would be best for you and your home.
+Once a potential match has been found, we treat each registration on a case-by-case basis as we recognise that everyone’s living circumstances are different.

 Please be aware that even if you have your heart set on a specific dog, it may be that we do not feel that a flat is the right environment for them.
 If that’s the case, it doesn’t mean there won’t be another dog that’s suitable for your home and circumstances.
-Rest assured, should we not find an animal for you, we offer plenty of guidance to help you continue your search beyond Battersea.
+Rest assured, if we can’t find an animal for you within three months, we’ll offer plenty of guidance to help you continue your search beyond Battersea.

-If you live in a home without access to a garden, it doesn’t necessarily mean we won’t be able to find you a dog, but we want to be honest that it’s likely to take much longer.
-Many of our dogs will need to live in a home with a garden to give them the best possible quality of life.
+Once a potential match has been found, we treat each registration on a case-by-case basis as we recognise that everyone’s living circumstances are different.
+If you live in a home without access to a garden, it doesn’t necessarily mean we won’t be able to find you a dog, but we want to be honest that it’s likely to be more difficult to find a match for you.

 Living with other animals

-Rescue pets are the best pets, so if you’d like to expand your search, you’ll find a list of other rescue centres who may be able to find you a pet here.
+Rescue pets are the best pets, so if you’d like to expand your search, you’ll find a list of other rescue centres who may be able to find you an animal here.